About IMDA

 Next Steps

-Enterprises across all sectors are beginning their journey to come on board the Peppol network as we continue to build cross-border acceptance with the Asia Pacific countries.
-IMDA strive to create test bed to explore new technology and new use cases.
+More enterprises across all sectors beginning to start their journey to come on board the Peppol Network and to be ready to meet IRAS’ GST InvoiceNow Requirement.
+IMDA continues to improve the network resilience, enhance the network and ecosystem capability to support tax reporting and use of additional Peppol documents.
+We will continue to enhance our test bed to explore new technology and new use cases.
 This initiative is one amongst many in support of Singapore’s growth in the booming digital economy.

 E-Invoicing Project Office